smy329/next-tailwind-amazona/README.md

     2. save address in context

 17. Create Payment Method Screen

     1. display payment methods
     2. save payment method in context

+18. Seed Sample Products

+    1. insert sample products to mongodb
+    2. load products from db in home and product screen
+    3. check product count in stock in add to cart

 #Used Packages: